Antonio de Espejo: En route to New Mexico

-Espejo, a wealthy man, assembled and financed an expedition for the ostensible purpose of ascertaining the fate of two priests who had remained behind with the Pueblos when Chamuscado led his soldiers back to Mexico.
-Along with fourteen soldiers, a priest, about 30 Indian servants and assistants, and 115 horses he departed from San Bartolome, near Santa Barbara, on November 10, 1582.
+Espejo, a wealthy man, assembled and financed an expedition for the ostensible purpose of ascertaining the fate of two priests who had remained behind with the Pueblos when Chamuscado led his soldiers back to the heartland of New Spain.
+Along with fourteen soldiers, a priest, about 30 indigenous servants and assistants, and 115 horses he departed from San Bartolome, near Santa Barbara, on November 10, 1582.

 Espejo followed the same route as Chamuscado and Rodriguez, down the Conchos River to its junction (La Junta) with the Rio Grande and then up the Rio Grande to the Pueblo villages.

-Along the Conchos River, Espejo encountered the Conchos Indians "naked people ... who support themselves on fish, mesquite, mescal, and lechuguilla (agave)".
+Along the Conchos River, Espejo encountered the Conchos people who he described as "naked people ... who support themselves on fish, mesquite, mescal, and lechuguilla (agave)".
 Further downriver, he found Conchos who grew corn, squash, and melons.
 Leaving the Conchos behind, Espejo next encountered the Passaguates "who were naked like the Conchos" and seemed to have had a similar lifestyle.
-Next, came the Jobosos who were few in number, shy, and ran away from the Spaniards.
-All of these tribes had previously been impacted by Spanish slave raids."
+Next, Espejo came upon the Jobosos who were few in number, shy, and ran away from the Spaniards.
+All of these ethnic groups had previously been impacted by Spanish slave raids."

 Near the junction (La Junta) of the Conchos and the Rio Grande, Espejo entered the territory of the Patarabueyes who attacked his horses, killing three.
 Espejo succeeded in making peace with them.
-The Patarabueyes, he said, and the other Indians near La Junta were also called "Jumanos". -- the first use of the name for these Indians who would be prominent on the frontier for nearly two centuries.
+The Patarabueyes, he said, and the other people near La Junta were also called "Jumanos". -- the first use of the name for these people who would be prominent on the frontier for nearly two centuries.
 To add to the confusion, they were also called Otomoacos and Abriaches.
 Espejo saw five settlements of Jumanos with a population of about 10,000 people.
 They lived in low, flat-roofed houses and grew corn, squash, and beans and hunted and fished along the river.
 They gave Espejo well-tanned deer and bison skins.
 Leaving the Jumano behind, he passed through the lands of the Caguates or Suma, who spoke the same language as the Jumanos, and the Tanpachoas or Mansos.
 He found the Rio Grande Valley well populated all the way up to the present site of El Paso, Texas.
 Upstream from El Paso, the expedition traveled 15 days without seeing any people.